dawilwest/Bournemouth-FAQ-Bot/README.md

-# **University Chatbot with Advanced NLP and LLM Integration**
+# **University FAQ Chatbot for Bournemouth University with LLM Integration**

+## Introduction
-Welcome to the repository for the **University Chatbot Project**!
+Welcome to the repository for the **Bournemouth University Chatbot Project**!
 This project aims to build a robust, context-based chatbot designed to provide accurate and conversational responses to user queries.
 Leveraging state-of-the-art natural language processing (NLP) techniques, this chatbot connects large language models (LLMs) to external data sources, ensuring reliable and real-time information retrieval.

 ---